kubernetes-sigs/lws/docs/setup/install.md

 ## Uninstall

-To uninstall LWS, run the following command:
+To uninstall LeaderWorkerSet, run the following command:

 ```sh
 make undeploy
 ```

 # Optional: Use cert manager instead of internal cert
-LWS webhooks use an internal certificate by default.
+The webhooks use an internal certificate by default.
 However, if you wish to use cert-manager (which supports cert rotation), instead of internal cert, you can by performing the following steps.

 First, install cert-manager on your cluster by running the following command: